dylanqyuan/dylanqyuan/README.md

 - 🔭 I am currently work on Quality Assessment, Aesthetic Assessment, and related downstream tasks😄.

-We have proposed a benchmark (Q-Bench) for multi-modality LLMs on low-level vision and visual quality assessment!
-See its 📖paper and 🖥️repository~
 <!--
 **dylanqyuan/dylanqyuan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.